 About Recovery Direct

 Recovery Direct is one of the most exclusive and effective addiction treatment centres in South Africa and provides guidance and expert counselling services that enable clients to overcome addiction based behaviours.
-The recovery centre is based in Cape Town and operates fully managed inpatient, outpatient and aftercare programmes that are customised around each client.
+The recovery centre is based in Johannesburg and operates fully managed inpatient, outpatient and aftercare programmes that are customised around each client.